Daniel J. Frey

 It no longer serves two purposes.

-It can fulfill its reason why you bought it in the first place.
+It can fulfill the reason why you bought it in the first place.

 It can do the real work.